MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/caac-known-issues.md

 In Microsoft Defender XDR, select **Settings** > **Conditional Access App Control** > **Default behavior** to manage settings for files that are larger than 50 MB.

-## Maximum file size for session policies based on information protection content inspection in Information Protection
+## Maximum file size for session policies based on content inspection in Information Protection

 When you apply a session policy to block file uploads or downloads based on content inspection in Microsoft Purview Information Protection, inspection is performed on only files that are smaller than 30 MB and have fewer than 1 million characters.